Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Materials and Methods

 \subsection{Power Measurement Unit}

-The \gls*{sll}\footnote{Available online, \url{https://store.sundance.com/product/lynsyn-lite/}, last accessed 27/01/2023} (see Figure~\ref{fig:sll}) \gls*{pmu}, as described in \cite{yu2020energy}, is specifically designed for analysing power consumption in embedded systems.
-Despite being optimized for use with \glspl*{fpga}, it can also be adapted for use with the NVIDIA Jetson TX2 (\gls*{njtx2}).
+The \gls*{sll}\footnote{Available online, \url{https://store.sundance.com/product/lynsyn-lite/}, last accessed 27/01/2023} (see Figure~\ref{fig:sll}) \gls*{pmu}, detailed in \cite{yu2020energy}, is purpose-built for analysing power consumption in embedded systems.
+While primarily optimised for \glspl*{fpga}, it can be adapted for deployment with the \gls*{njtx2}.
 The \gls*{sll} is equipped with three power sensors for monitoring the power consumption of the unit under test.
-Additionally, it features a series design with two USARTs (universal synchronous/asynchronous receiver/transmitter) that are synchronized through the EFM32 PRS trigger system \cite{callebaut2021art}.
-This setup allows for accurate and efficient monitoring of power consumption in the \gls*{njtx2}.
+Furthermore, it incorporates a series design featuring two USARTs (universal synchronous/asynchronous receiver/transmitter) synchronised through the EFM32 PRS trigger system \cite{callebaut2021art}.
+This configuration enables precise and efficient monitoring of power consumption in the \gls*{njtx2}.

 In addition, when the board connects to the host workstation via \gls*{jtag}.
 The power measurements can be read directly from the \gls*{sll} \gls*{pc} \cite{djupdal2021lynsyn}.
 It can be configured to sample the target signals with frequencies up to 10kHz, and can be used as a generic remotely as an amperimeter or voltmeter.
-The \gls*{pmu} visualization tool can be configured to run on a host workstation to display and control the \gls*{njtx2} via \gls*{jtag}.
+The \gls*{pmu} visualisation tool can be configured to run on a host workstation to display and control the \gls*{njtx2} via \gls*{jtag}.

 The \gls*{sll} delivers efficient power measurement tools ideal to perform power analysis on embedded systems and can be used as a general power analysis tool.
-Therefore, the \gls*{sll} is fully compatible with major development platforms including Xilinx ZynqMP \cite{sabogal2019recon}, \gls*{njtx2} \cite{amert2017gpu}, Raspberry Pi 4 \cite{suzen2020benchmark}, and Sundance VCS-1 \cite{oliveira2019interactive}.
+Therefore, the \gls*{sll} is fully compatible with major development platforms including Xilinx ZynqMP \cite{sabogal2019recon}, \gls*{njtx2} \cite{ye2023real}, Raspberry Pi 4 \cite{brunacci2023fusion}, and Sundance VCS-1 \cite{oliveira2019interactive}.